e2xperimental/webdev/how-to-run/02-php.md

 `hostname -I`

 5. Paste the IP address into Chrome, you should see an Apache2 Debian Default Page.
+If the IP address doesn't work, paste `http://penguin.termina.linux.test/` into Chrome.

 ## Run from command line